 There are other costs involved as well.
 We run an extensive build and test farm with around 20 machines, a mix of metal and VMs.
-Those systems do builds, run unit-tests, system tests, performance measurements, static code analysis, perform memory leak validation, sanity check build release process and many other things.
-They need maintenance, consume power and need lab space.
+Those systems do builds, run unit-tests, system tests, performance measurements, static code analysis, perform memory leak validation, sanity check the build release process, and many other things.
+They need maintenance, consume power, and need lab space.

-Kea engineers are also active in the community and attend conferences.
+Kea engineers are active in the community and attend conferences.
 This also costs money.
-We are involved in the IETF standardization process (see this list of published RFCs, some of them are authored by Kea engineers), therefore you can meet us at IETF meetings.
-We also sometimes show up at other meetings, like RIPE or regional operator meetings (e.g. PLNOG or UKNOF), where we can meet users, get requirements and talk about Kea.
+We are involved in the IETF standardization process (see this list of published RFCs; some of them are authored by Kea engineers); therefore, you can meet us at IETF meetings.
+We also sometimes show up at other meetings, like RIPE or regional operator meetings (e.g. PLNOG or UKNOF), where we can meet users, get requirements, and talk about Kea.

-The question was raised what sort of functionalities are going to end up as premium features.
-This is always determined on a case by case basis, but the major determining factor is if the feature is used by small deployments (will go into open source) or by big deployments (may possibly go into premium).
+The question was raised as to what sort of functionalities are going to end up as premium features.
+This is always determined on a case-by-case basis, but the major determining factor is whether the feature is used by small deployments (will go into open source) or by big deployments (may possibly go into premium).
 Let me give you a specific example.
-Our recent addition, the Host Commands library, adds extra commands to manipulate (retrieve, add and delete) host reservations.
-You can already do that in the open source in several ways.
-You can insert the record into the database.
-You can update your configuration file and tell Kea to reload it.
+Our recent addition, the Host Commands library, adds extra commands to manipulate (retrieve, add, and delete) host reservations.
+You can already do that in the open source in several ways: you can insert the record into the database, or you can update your configuration file and tell Kea to reload it.
 The reconfiguration usually takes fractions of a second, but may take longer if your configuration is extensive.
 Smaller deployments will most likely find that acceptable.
 However, if you happen to have many thousands of users and you constantly add or remove devices to your network, you will find host commands useful.